influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/histogram.md

 ### bins
 ({{< req >}})
-A list of upper bounds to use when computing the histogram frequencies.
-Bins should contain a bin whose bound is the maximum value of the data set.
+A list of upper bounds to use when computing the histogram frequencies, including the maximum value of the data set.
 This value can be set to positive infinity if no maximum is known.

 _**Data type:** Array of floats_